irenebernardi/GSoC-2023/documenting_issues/A1 'cfg.py' description.md

 **`cfg.createPyStruct = 1`**

 - sets the **`createPyStruct`** configuration parameter to 1, so NetPyNE will create a Python data structure to represent the network during the initialization of the simulation.
-- default behavior, if need to manually create objects (non credo), set to 0
+- default behavior, if need to manually create objects, set to 0

 `cfg.printRunTime = 0.1`